pstallworth/heroku-sample/README.md

 heroku-sample
 =============

-Followed along with Bruce Eckel's blog post to play with heroku
+Followed along with Bruce Eckel's blog post to play with heroku.
+The app should be available at young-sierra-4196.herokuapp.com